sreecodeslayer/diaspora_federation/discovery/webfinger.md

 The webfinger document must be in the [XRD 1.0 document format][xrd] and should be served with the `application/xrd+xml` media type.

-If the requested diaspora\* ID is unknown by the server, he must return a 404 status code.
+If the requested diaspora\* ID is unknown by the server, it must return a 404 status code.

 #### Subject